Vapor Steam Cleaner Frequently Asked Questions

 A. Organisms that live in colonies and form a protective covering over them are called biofilms.
 These organisms often live in layers, making them hard to clean.
 Steam kills the entire colony and removes the organisms from the surface.
 Chemical cleaning may kill only the top layer and then leave the organisms there.

-Q. Does a steam cleaner kill visible mold in a basement?
+Q. Does a vapor steam cleaner kill visible mold in a basement?

 A. Not always because some molds are heat resistant.

-Q. Does it work on vinyl, linoleum or hardwood floors?
+Q. Does a vapor steam cleaner work on vinyl, linoleum or hardwood floors?

-A. Yes, very well.
-Keep the brush moving.
-Do not leave the brush on the floor with the head down (it will burn the floor)
+A. Yes, very well, but it’s important to keep the brush moving, do not leave the brush on the floor with the head down (it will burn the floor)

 Q. Why are most steam cleaning services ineffective for cleaning carpets or dust mites?